Pablorossl/PassFort/README.md

 # 🛡️ PassFortGenerator

-PassFortGenerator is a simple yet powerful tool written in Python to generate and validate secure, customizable passwords.
-The project includes both backend logic and a web interface (frontend), although **the frontend is not yet connected to the backend.**
+PassFortGenerator is a simple yet powerful tool to generate and validate secure, customizable passwords.
+The project includes both backend logic (Python) and a modern web interface (HTML/CSS/JS).

 ---